-The research centre will replace the Science Museum Library, which will close on 3 February 2014, currently situated on Imperial College London’s South Kensington Campus.
+The research centre will replace the Science Museum Library, which is now closed and was situated on Imperial College London’s South Kensington Campus.
 The move follows an agreement between the two institutions that will free up the current space for the College to use for its own activities while paving the way for the development of the new research centre.

 Please see our press release for more information.

-We are reducing services at our Wroughton Library and Archives to allow staff to concentrate on collections management and cataloguing in a more efficient and focussed way.
+We are reducing services at our Wroughton Library and Archives to allow staff to concentrate on collections management and cataloguing.

 Read our latest newsletter to discover more about our alchemy exhibition and learn how alchemists concealed secret meanings within their books and illustrations.

-If you want to subscribe to future issues, please email firstname.lastname@example.org
+To subscribe to future issues, please email: email@example.com

 Follow us on Facebook